hasinajy/winter-framework/README.md

 }
 ```

-**Current Functionality:**
+**Current Functionalities:**

-* The `FrontController` class (located in `src/winter/controllers/FrontController.java`) captures the user's requested URL and displayes it in the browser.
-It also shows the details of the associated controller for that URL.
+* The `FrontController` class (located in `src/winter/controllers/FrontController.java`) intercepts incoming URLs, identifies the requested one, and displays it in the browser.
+It also provides details about the associated controller for that specific URL.
+* When the invoked method within a controller returns a `ModelView` object, the `FrontController` forwards the request to the corresponding JSP page.
-* The `@Controller` annotation is used to annotate all classes that the developer wants to be scanned as a controller.
+* The `@Controller` annotation is used to annotate all classes that are wanted to be scanned as a controller.
-* The `@GetMapping` annotation is used to map methods to specific URLs.
+* The `@GetMapping` annotation is used to map controller methods to specific URLs, allowing for handling GET requests.
+* The `Mapping` data structure stores information about a URL and its associated controller.
+* The `ModelView` data structure holds information about the target JSP and any attributes (data) that need to be passed along to it for rendering.

 **Future Work:**